Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_13_list.rst

     for x in a:
         print(x)

 Such operations with tuples are not possible.
 Once made, the tuple remains as it is.
 A tuple cannot be modified - it cannot change its length or the values of individual elements.
-A variable containing a tuple can only get a whole new tuple as a value, but thus the previous tuple was not modified but ceased to exist.
+A variable containing a tuple can only get a whole new tuple as a value, however by doing so, the previous tuple was not modified but ceased to exist.
 That is why tuples are said to be immutable.

-Tuples can be used for collections of data that we do not intend to modify while executing a program (we can change them manually before executing a program).
-In this way, we ensure that the data will not change accidentally, and program will work slightly more efficiently with the tuple than it would do with the list.
+Tuples can be used for collections of data that we do not intend to modify while executing a program (although we can change them manually before executing a program).
+By using tuples, we ensure that the data will not change accidentally, and program will work slightly more efficiently with the tuple than it would do with the list.

-Tuple *t* can be converted to a list *a* during the program execution, and vice versa: ``a = list (t)`` or ``t = tuple (a)``, but such conversions are seldom needed and better avoid them (if they are often applied to large collections, conversions like this can slow the program significantly).
+Tuple *t* can be converted to a list *a* during the program execution, and vice versa: ``a = list(t)`` or ``t = tuple(a)``, but such conversions are seldom needed and better avoid them (if they are often applied to large collections, conversions like this can slow the program significantly).

 Building a list
 ---------------

-We can gradually build lists in a program.
+as we have already seen, we can gradually build lists in a program.
 For example, if we are given a tuple of numbers from which we want to copy those that are greater than zero (and perform some extra task with these numbers latter), we can do this:

 .. activecode:: console__collections_list_create